CNebulaX Handbook (built 1.06.04, September 9th 2006)

 Main/Config tab includes other options to customise

-objects in the main map.
-Mag plots/removes the magnitude for
+the objects in the main map.
+Mag plots/removes

-stars.
-Full cards adds extra information (notes) in the infocards.
+cards adds extra information (notes) in the information cards.
+Rise/set adds to the information card

-stars and deep sky objects, respectively.
-Restrict DSO filters the deep sky objects to only
+variable stars, double stars and deep sky objects, respectively.
+Restrict DSO filters the deep sky

-changed from the Setup/Custom colours tab.
-The upper option buttons allows
+from the Setup/Custom colours tab.
+The upper option buttons allows returning to

-returning to some default colours in single click.
-The current colour
+some default colours in single click.
+The current colour configuration is saved

-configuration is saved in the INI file, but custom
+in the INI file, but custom colours are overwritten

-colours are overwritten with default colours if you return to them with the
+with default colours if you return to them with the upper option buttons.

 Finally,

-displays the pointer information on the main map (lower right area) instead of
+use caption] displays the pointer information on the main map (lower right

 To top